 In this study, the authors examine the use of smart phones for self-broadcasting among college students based on motivation and network externalities theories.
 The authors propose that smartphones have changed telephones from a point-to-point interpersonal medium to a broadcast medium for individuals to disseminate information to their networks through the use of social media.
 The authors hypothesized that the more friends and followers a student has on Facebook and Twitter respectively, the more likely the student will use friends and followers as self-broadcasting mediums from their smartphones.
 The hypothesis was supported based on survey data collected at a public university.
 The study also discusses the social implications of using smartphones as a broadcast and self-promotion medium.

 Yartey, Franklin N.A. and Ha, Louisa, "Like, Share, Recommend: Smartphones as a Self-Broadcast and Self-Promotion Medium of College Students" (2013).
-Media and Communications Faculty Publications.
+School of Media and Communication Faculty Publications.
 38.

 International Journal of Technology and Human Interaction